 AllBirds Trino Hiders: No show essential socks

-Our favourite socks for those times when you’d rather your shoes do the talking come from AllBirds.
-The Trino Hiders do exactly that: stay firmly cuffed on your ankles, understated and cosy – just how they should be.
-Eucalyptus fiber and ZQ Merino wool combine to naturally repel odour and moisture, while reinforced toes and heels ensure no subtle fury in the form of slipping too far down your feet.
+Our favorite socks for those times when you’d rather your shoes do the talking come from Allbirds.
+The Trino Hiders do exactly that: stay firmly cuffed on your ankles, understated and cozy – just how they should be.
+Eucalyptus fiber and ZQ Merino wool combine to naturally repel odor and moisture, while reinforced toes and heels ensure no subtle fury in the form of slipping too far down your feet.